bkaradzic/GENie/README.md

    (solution.lua and premake4.lua are also allowed), and it can be located in `scripts` directory.
  - Updated LUA from 5.1.4 to 5.2.3.
+ - Disabled SmallerTypeCheck VS option when ExtraWarnings is set (need to move it into separate option).

 ## Why fork?